1 Hanover Square: W. R. Grace and Company

-1 Hanover Square became the headquarters of W. R. Grace and Company.
+One Hanover became the headquarters of W. R. Grace and Company.
 Shortly after W. R. Grace and Company had moved to the building, Julius Kastner designed and constructed the fire escapes on Stone and Pearl Streets.
 By the 1890s, images show the sign above the entrance was changed to "Old Cotton Exchange".
 George Ehret acquired the brownstone structure and adjacent brick structures in three separate transactions in the 1880s and 1890s.
 In 1899, 1 Hanover Square was merged with the commercial building at 62 Stone Street/99 Pearl Street, which previously had been owned by the estate of Manley B. Boardman.

-At the beginning of the 20th century, 1 Hanover Square contained a Haitian consulate and the Stuetzle Brothers liquor sellers.
+At the beginning of the 20th century, One Hanover contained a Haitian consulate and the Stuetzle Brothers liquor sellers.
 Sometime between 1899 and 1914, the final brick commercial building at 60 Stone Street/95–97 Pearl Street was combined with 1 Hanover Square.
 W. R. Grace and Company had moved out by 1912 or 1913, opening a new headquarters on the block immediately to the southeast.